mlochbaum/BQN/problems.md

 ## Solved problems

 Problems that existed in mainstream APL or a transitional BQN that have in my opinion been put to rest (while in some cases introducing new problems).
 Listed in reverse chronological order by time solved, by my recollection.

+### Can't return from inner functions
+Fixed by adding block returns such as `label←` to jump out of a block with header name `label`.
+Hopefully these don't cause too many new problems.

+This was an issue with using functions as control flow.
+For example, when looping through an array with Each, you can't decide to exit early.
+In a curly-brace language you would just use a for loop and a return.
+In BQN, we need… longjmp?
+Maybe not as crazy as it sounds, and potentially worth it in exchange for replacing control structures.

+### Ambivalent explicit functions
+Fixed with multiple bodies: if there are two bodies with no headers such as `{2×𝕩;𝕨-𝕩}`, they are the monadic and dyadic case.

 ### How to choose a partitioning function?
 Fixed with [Group](doc/group.md), which I found May 2020.
 Group serves as a much improved [Partition](https://aplwiki.com/wiki/Partition).
 However, it doesn't partition along multiple axes, so a dedicated partition function that does this could also be wanted.
 Or could Group be made to work with multiple axes as well as multidimensional indices?